mwat56/screenshot/README.md

 There are only two functions you have to worry about:

-	// SetImageDir sets the directory to use for storing the generated
+	// `SetImageDir` sets the directory to use for storing the generated
 	// screenshot images.
 	//
 	// If `aDirectory` is empty or invalid the system's temp directory is used.
 	//
-	// `aDirectory` The directory to store the generated images. func SetImageDir(aDirectory string) { … }
+	// `aDirectory` The directory to store the generated images. func SetImageDir(aDirectory string) { ... }

 This function should be called before any other one to make sure the generated screenshots end up where you want them to be.
 The default is the system's `temp` directory (e.g. `/tmp` under GNU/Linux).